 While it might seem to be too good to be true on the surface, this government-backed mortgage does require a few eligibility requirements to be met.
 However, if you and the household meet the USDA’s income and location criteria, the program could be a good option for you.

 The USDA doesn’t impose any official price or loan amount limits on the home that you buy.
-On the other hand, the USDA’s income rules do impose a debt to income ratio limit for home buyers – just like other mortgage programs.
+On the other hand, the USDA’s income rules do impose a debt-to-income ratio limit for home buyers – just like other mortgage programs.
 Given that the USDA usually applies a 30 percent front-end debt-to-income ratio to determine how large your mortgage payment can be, a family making $4,500 per month ($54,000 per year) would be limited to a monthly payment of around $1,350 which is 30% of the monthly gross income.

 USDA limits the property types that are considered eligible.
 Most single-family homes, townhomes, and condos located in eligible areas are approved, regardless of the home seller.
-However, homebuyers cannot use a USDA loan to purchase a property with additional units or with any additional structures that you might use for income.
+However, homebuyers cannot use a USDA loan to purchase a property with additional units or with any additional structures that they might use for income.

 The home the USDA will approve for you varies based on your income and its location.
 The USDA imposes income limitations that vary by area and your household income can be no more than 115% of the area’s median income.
-The income limits in most Tennessee counties for a household of 1-4 members is $78,200.
-Please read more about the 2019 USDA income limits here.
-As for the property, USDA will permit any single family home that is located in a USDA-approved area.
+The income limit in most Tennessee counties for a household of 1-4 members is $82,700.
+Please read more about the 2024 USDA income limits here.
+As for the property, USDA will permit any single-family home that is located in a USDA-approved area.

-Tennessee home buyers that have questions about the USDA home application process can contact us at the number above 7 days a week.
+Tennessee home buyers who have questions about the USDA home application process can contact us at the number above 7 days a week.
 You can also expedite your inquiry by submitting the Quick Contact form on this page.